 - The average of these 4 scores that weigh evenly will be the final score.

-- Tied competitors’ heat scores shall be broken in favour of the competitor with the highest single score.
-If the tie remains then it must be broken in favour of the 2nd highest score.
-In case the tie still remains it shall be broken in favour of the rider who has the higher score of Overall Impression.
+- Tied competitors’ heat scores shall be broken in favor of the competitor with the highest single score.
+If the tie remains then it must be broken in favor of the 2nd highest score.
+In case the tie still remains it shall be broken in favor of the rider who has the higher score of Overall Impression.

 - Grabs.
 A grabbed trick will be rewarded with a higher score than a non-grabbed trick on the Technical Difficulty criteria.
 However, the final score of each trick is directly related to the quality of the execution.